open-source-labs/OverVue/README.md

 ```
 quasar dev -m electron
 ```
-To build a new .dmg
+To build a new .dmg / windows .exe
 ```
 quasar build -m electron
 ```